pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

  undefined
 ```
 **7.  clear/reset**
-$\qquad$ Using this approaches we can clear the entire array.
+Using this approaches we can clear the entire array.

 - assigning an empty array
 ```javascript